brenhinkeller/StaticTools.jl/README.md

 `static_type` is mainly useful for converting objects that are heavily paramaterized.
 The SciML infrastructure has a lot of this.
 The main objects like a `DiffEq.Integrator` has many type parameters, and by default, some are not amenable to static compilation. `static_type` can be used to convert them to forms that can help numerical code to be statically compiled.

 For the default rules, `Array`s are converted to `MallocArray`s, and `String`s are converted to `MallocString`s.
 The default rules can be extended or redefined by using multiple dispatch and a context variable.
+Note however that these `MallocArray`s and `MallocString`s must be `free`d when you are done with them.

 ## Examples